 Is Your Data Secure?

-About one in four law firms with over 100 attorneys have experienced a data breach, according to a 2015 American Bar Association survey.
-Looking at law firms overall, the survey results show that 15 percent of firms have had a data breach.
+Nearly one in four law firms has experienced a data breach, according to a 2017 American Bar Association survey.
+The figure was 35 percent for firms with 10-49 attorneys.
 And because law firms are entrusted with a large amount of sensitive client information, clients are increasingly taking the lead and conducting security audits of the firms that represent them.

-The risk is real, yet almost half of the lawyers responding to the ABA survey said their firms had no plan for responding to a data breach.
-And more than half said that their firms did not have a person in charge of data security.
+The risk is real, yet a quarter of the lawyers responding to the ABA survey said their firms had no plan for responding to a data breach.

 Ensuring your firm’s data security can be a complex endeavor.
 As a first step, firms must install and maintain security measures like firewalls, malware and anti-virus software.
 But these relatively simple steps may not be enough to truly ensure data security.
 Unless your firm is large enough to have an IT staff experienced in data security issues, many experts recommend outsourcing security needs rather than attempting to configure a solution yourself.